Two Weeks and Counting - Time to Get a Move On

 I can't even imagine what the Travers Stakes will be like this year if they are all back in time.

 I’m thrilled to be even a small part of it and incredibly grateful to every single member of the Dirty Horse Club.
 This is shaping up to be one of the most unforgettable Derbies in recent memory.
-I can't wait for that Bugle to sound.
+"How many days?
+How many days?"

 The post position draw for the 152nd Kentucky Derby (and the Kentucky Oaks) is scheduled for: